AlexandraTansanu/Input_Text_Word_Detection/README.md

-# Input text word detection
+# Text input word detection
 Written as an exercise in the first academic year, this is a simple Java text input program capable of detecting specific words.

 The program works by continually updating a string, also referred to as a typing string, which receives input until the return key is pressed.
 After this action, the content of the typing string is stored in a list.
 If 'quit' is inputted, the typing string will not receive any new input and all saved strings in the list will be displayed.